Skip to main content

 1. Figure out what’s important to you.

-“Fit” (how a college aligns with your academic, social, and financial needs) is a great way to begin building your college list with intention.
-Consider aspects like size, location, major, extracurricular activities, and diversity.
-For example, if warm weather is key to your happiness, you’re going to struggle to enjoy your time at the University of Chicago, no matter how great of a school it is, but you may like Pomona College.
+“Fit”—how a college aligns with your academic, social, and financial needs—is a great way to begin building your college list with intention.
+Consider aspects like size, location, intended major, extracurricular activities, and diversity.
+For example, if warm weather is key to your happiness, you’re going to struggle to enjoy your time at the University of Chicago, no matter how great of a school it is—but you may like Pomona College.

 2. Use CollegeVine’s school search tool and chancing engine.

 Our free school search tool allows you to find schools based on characteristics like size, location, majors, diversity, and more.
-This can help you discover colleges you might have otherwise not known were a good fit, and can help you eliminate colleges based on “non-negotiables.”
+This can help you discover colleges you might not have otherwise known were a good fit, and can help you eliminate colleges based on your personal “non-negotiables.”

-The tool also can estimate your chances of acceptance based on factors like your GPA, test scores, extracurriculars, and demographics.
-The chancing engine will characterize over 500 colleges across the U.S. as Reaches, Long Reaches, Targets, Hard Targets, and Safeties to make building a college list straightforward.
+Our free chancing engine also can estimate your chances of acceptance based on factors like your GPA, test scores, extracurriculars, and demographics.
+The engine will characterize over 1,000 colleges across the U.S. as Reaches, Long Reaches, Targets, Hard Targets, and Safeties, to make building your college list straightforward.

 3. Eliminate schools until you have a manageable and balanced list.